This post may contain affiliate links.

 Scrumptious salmon salad in a bowl

-1. Stir gently to combine.
-Taste for seasoning and ENJOY!
+1. Finish.
+Stir gently to combine.
+Season to taste and ENJOY!

 Baked salmon salad recipe in lettuce cups